AceLikesGhosts/bd-plugins/README.md

 ### FriendInvites

+**DEPRECATED**
+Discord released changes which demangle exports, which makes the entire command API broken for this plugin, I simply do not use this plugin enough to want to fix it.

 Basically [vencord's](https://github.com/Vendicated/Vencord) friend-invites plugin, but for BetterDiscord. also rips parts of Tharki's 1BunnyLib.. just minimize that region lowkey it doesn't have to be discussed